The ORFC 2018 Programme is now finalised. Hooray! If you would like to download a PDF of our programme, click here .

+Chair: Kath Dalmeny (Sustain) as facilitator.
 ORFC looks set to take place at an important moment in the Brexit saga.
 The EU (Withdrawal/Repeal) Bill will be in full parliamentary swing; we may have a Fisheries Bill White Paper; and an Agriculture Bill White Paper could be due ‘any day now’.
-We should know more about the state of play with regards the UK’s possible ‘no deal’, ‘transition deal’ or ‘deep and special’ trade agreement with the EU.
+We should know more about the state of play with regard to the UK’s possible ‘no deal’, ‘transition deal’ or ‘deep and special’ trade agreement with the EU.
 We will all have knowledge to share on the mood music coming from Defra and other Government departments and agencies.
 Our session will refresh participants on what we now know and what’s coming over the horizon.
 Leave your gloom or optimism at the door and come simply in exploratory mode, ready to share your own insights.
-We want this to be a lively and interactive session, with visual aids to help us navigate – facilitated by Kath Dalmeny (Sustain).
+We want this to be a lively and interactive session, with visual aids to help us navigate.

-The Rt Hon Michael Gove MP, Secretary of State for Environment, Food and Rural Affairs, will deliver a keynote speech followed by a Q & A chaired by Zac Goldsmith MP.
+The Rt Hon Michael Gove MP, Secretary of State for Environment, Food and Rural Affairs, will take part in a Q&A chaired by Zac Goldsmith MP.

 Chair: Sarah Woods (writer, narrative artist, Wales Green Hero).
 Speakers: Dave Goulson (University of Sussex) and David Macdonald (University of Oxford).
 A new study from German nature reserves reveals a 75% decline in flying insects over the past 27 years.
 What’s the reason?
 What are the implications – for farming and the food supply, for humanity, and for the biosphere?
 What can be done?
 Why should we care?